 In 2005, the building underwent extensive renovations, including the addition of a back patio and several surrounding gardens, to house the newly established Virginia G. Piper Center for Creative Writing.

-Along with University Club and Old Main, the Piper Writers House is one of the last remaining historic buildings on the Tempe campus.
+Along with University Club and Old Main, the Piper Writers House is one of the last remaining historic buildings on the ASU Tempe campus.
 The house is also one of the last buildings designed by territorial architect James Creighton, who designed the original Arizona State University Normal School.

 For more information about the Piper Writers House, view the house's record on the National Register of Historic Places.

 If you are interested in making a reservation to use the Piper House for your community event, click the button below and email Christie Swedbergh at firstname.lastname@example.org a brief description of your event once the form has been submitted.